aflaxman/linked_census_disclosure/README.md

 Simulate linking ReMF with a corresponding block in 2020 under 4 scenarios:

-1. No privacy --- link on PIC (unique person identification codes)
+1. No privacy --- link on PIK (unique person identification key)
 2. No DAS --- link on age, race, block
 3. Swapping only --- link on age, race, block
 4. Swapping in 2010, TDA in 2020 --- link on age, race, block